ashvardanian/StringZilla/java/README.md

 | heap `MemorySegment` (e.g. `BytesRef`) | zero-copy          | copies once    |
 | native `MemorySegment` (off-heap)      | zero-copy          | zero-copy      |

-The copy exists only because the JVM hides the address of pinned heap memory; .NET exposes it, so the C# binding scans `byte[]` with no copy.
+The copy exists only because the JVM hides the address of pinned heap memory.
 For repeated pointer searches over the same large on-heap buffer, wrap it in a native `MemorySegment` once and reuse it.

 ## Zero-Copy with Apache Lucene